The Xometry app works best with JavaScript enabled!

 Some methods to measure laser power are listed below:

 2. Integrating Sphere: A spherical enclosure with a highly reflective interior surface.
 It is used to measure the total power emitted by a laser.
 The laser beam is directed into the sphere, where it is scattered and evenly distributed.
 The power is then measured using a sensor or detector placed within the sphere—out of the direct laser path.
-Integrating spheres are more applicable to high-power lasers and the assessment of pulsed beams.
+Integrating spheres is more applicable to high-power lasers and the assessment of pulsed beams.

 4. Measurement: The absolute power can be indirectly estimated by measuring the beam diameter and the energy density.
 Power density is derived by dividing the measured net energy by the pulse duration or the exposure time.
 This method is most relevant to pulsed lasers.

-Thicker materials require higher laser powers to achieve useful productivity and minimize the heat-affected zone (HAZ).
+Thicker materials require higher laser powers to achieve practical productivity and minimize the heat-affected zone (HAZ).
 Thicker materials cut with too little power enable excessive heat buildup—rather than fast vaporization or melt-blow removal.
 Thinner materials benefit from lower laser powers to minimize HAZ and char damage.

 How Thick Can a 6,000-Watt Laser Cut?